How to Create an LLC: The Definitive 2025 Guide

 Although the fundamental steps align, each state’s extra touches can influence your final decision.
 Here are 10 states that many entrepreneurs flock to, plus key highlights:

-- Texas: Straightforward procedure, no personal state income tax, but watch the local franchise tax.
+4. Texas: Straightforward procedure, no personal state income tax, but watch the state franchise tax.

-- California: Significant filing fee, $800 annual tax, but access to a huge economy.
+6. California: Modest filing fee, $800 annual franchise tax (plus a gross receipts–based LLC fee), but access to a huge economy.

-- Washington: No state-level personal income tax, but watch for local B&O taxes.
+10. Washington: No state-level personal income tax, but watch for the state B&O tax (and some cities also levy B&O taxes).

 After picking a state, confirm if you need special business license or city permits.
 Also, read up on each state’s continuing compliance needs, from beneficial ownership rules to franchise tax obligations, so you’re never blindsided.